 FW made the conscious decision to invest in solar energy, which was installed in April 2021.
-While these panels will only generate a portion of the electricity FW consumes, FW understands that each step in helping reduce their impact is meaningful.
-By installing onsite solar, they are reducing their load from the local grid, which can assist Austin Energy in their longterm energy management, water management, and GHG goals.
-Austin Energy's grid is a mix of fossil fuel fired generation and renewable energy, generated locally and regionally.
-In most cases of fossil fuel fired generation, water must be considered for cooling purposes and steam generation.
+While these panels will only generate a portion of the electricity FW consumes, FW understands that each step in helping reduce its impact is meaningful.
+By installing on-site solar, they are reducing its load from the local grid, which can assist Austin Energy in its longterm energy management, water management, and GHG goals.
+Austin Energy's grid is a mix of fossil fuel-fired generation and renewable energy, produced locally and regionally.
+In most cases of fossil fuel-fired generation, water must be considered for cooling purposes and steam generation.